Aalto-LeTech/aplus-courses-tutorial-builder/README.md

 To run the development server, run `npm run start`

-To publish to GitHub Pages, run `npm run predeploy && npm run deploy`
+To publish to GitHub Pages, run `npm run predeploy && npm run deploy`.
+It will make a commit to the `gh-pages` branch and GitHub Actions will update the site.

 The published site is available at [https://aalto-letech.github.io/aplus-courses-tutorial-builder/](https://aalto-letech.github.io/aplus-courses-tutorial-builder/)